jbenner-radham/fencechecker/README.md

     hooks:
       # Check Python fenced code blocks in Markdown files.
       - id: fencechecker
-        args: [--venv-path, .venv]
 ```

 **NOTE**: The `rev` property is usually the version tag of the project repo.
 However, `fencechecker` does not yet have any tagged releases.
 So feel free to
 use the rev specified above.
 If you desire to use a different rev you can pull
 this repo down and run `git rev-parse --short HEAD` to get the rev.

-**NOTE**: You will almost assuredly need to set the `--venv-path` flag to define
-your virtual environment so that `fencechecker` will be able to locate your
-project modules and dependencies.

 ### CLI